-- b that the appeal be rejected. - G8.1.9P The Academic Registrar shall inform the student in writing of the decision of the Academic Board review panel as soon as possible.
+- G4.1.7P The student shall be informed in writing of the decision. - G4.1.8P If the application for review is referred to a review panel of the Academic Board the application shall thereafter follow the procedure set out above except that: - i the chair of the affiliated institution's review group, not the examining board, shall have the right to appear before the panel, to speak and to amplify any written statement; - and - ii the only decisions open to the review panel shall be: - a that the matter be referred back to the affiliated institution's review group for reconsideration in the light of grounds which the review panel shall specify; - or - b that the appeal be rejected. - G4.1.9P The Academic Registrar shall inform the student in writing of the decision of the Academic Board review panel as soon as possible. - G4.1.10P In the case of the award of DPhil, examiners who are required to review their decision shall do so as soon as possible and shall notify the Academic Registrar in writing of their decision and the basis on which it was made.
+The Academic Registrar shall arrange for the Research Degrees Examining Board, and subsequently the student to be informed of the examiners' decision as soon as possible. - G4.1.11P There shall be no further appeal against the decision of the Academic Registrar or an Academic Board review panel. - G4.1.12P If the affiliated institution is required to reconsider an application for review it shall do so using the approved procedures and shall (so far as is practical) involve the same officers.
+Any meeting of an affiliated institution's review group shall (so far as is practicable) comprise the same members and meet within seven working days of the date of the instruction to do so. - G4.1.13P The reconvened review group of the affiliated institution shall have regard to the grounds specified by the Academic Registrar or a review panel of the Academic Board but shall determine its own procedure and shall be free to decide whether it requires to see the student again.
+In all other respects the group's procedure shall follow that determined for the earlier meeting and the general procedures approved by the University. - G4.1.14P The Academic Registrar shall be responsible for ensuring that a report on any appeals and their outcomes, and on any matters related to this procedure, be provided to the Academic Board annually in a form which maintains confidentiality.

-- G8.1.10P In the case of the award of DPhil, examiners who are required to review their decision shall do so as soon as possible and shall notify the Academic Registrar in writing of their decision and the basis on which it was made.
-The Academic Registrar shall arrange for the Research Degrees Examining Board, and subsequently the student to be informed of the examiners' decision as soon as possible. - G8.1.11P There shall be no further appeal against the decision of the Academic Registrar or an Academic Board review panel. - G8.1.12P If the affiliated institution is required to reconsider an application for review it shall do so using the approved procedures and shall (so far as is practical) involve the same officers.
-Any meeting of an affiliated institution's review group shall (so far as is practicable) comprise the same members and meet within seven working days of the date of the instruction to do so. - G8.1.13P The reconvened review group of the affiliated institution shall have regard to the grounds specified by the Academic Registrar or a review panel of the Academic Board but shall determine its own procedure and shall be free to decide whether it requires to see the student again.
-In all other respects the group's procedure shall follow that determined for the earlier meeting and the general procedures approved by the University. - G8.1.14P The Academic Registrar shall be responsible for ensuring that a report on any appeals and their outcomes, and on any matters related to this procedure, be provided to the Academic Board annually in a form which maintains confidentiality. - G9 ANNULMENT OF A DECISION OF AN EXAMINING BOARD
+G5 ANNULMENT OF A DECISION OF AN EXAMINING BOARD